ISTJ

 ISTJs at their best

-ISTJs are dependable and like to work with clear processes.
-They stick with what works, learn from their mistakes and are straightforward and logical.
-They rely on facts and figures so they can do the best they can at any given task.
+People with ISTJ preferences are dependable, straightforward, and logical.
+They like to work with clear processes, tend to stick with what works, and usually learn from their mistakes.
+They rely on facts and figures so they can do their best at any given task.

-They like to hear clear, step-by-step instructions for exactly what needs doing so they can complete a job properly the first time.
-ISTJs like to develop strong, loyal bonds with the people in their lives.
-They tend to be traditional in their desire for a strong family unit.
+ISTJs like to have clear, step-by-step instructions for exactly what needs to be done so they can complete a job properly the first time.
+They like to develop strong, loyal bonds with the people in their lives and tend to be traditional in their desire for a strong family unit.

 Potential development areas for ISTJs

-ISTJs really value structure and logic and can appear rigid in their approach to things.
-If unforeseen circumstances challenge those things, they can become irritated or stressed.
-ISTJs can be overly critical of people who have different ideas or ways of doing things.
+ISTJs value structure and logic; they can appear rigid in their approach to the world.
+If unforeseen circumstances challenge their approach, they can become irritated or stressed.
+As a result, ISTJs may be overly critical of people who have different ideas or ways of doing things.

-And because they tend to focus more on work than interpersonal relationships, they can be perceived as impersonal.
+And because they tend to focus more on tasks than interpersonal relationships, they can be perceived as impersonal.

 ISTJs and stress

-When things interrupt an ISTJ’s usual way of doing things, they tend to feel overwhelmed and stressed.
-Sudden changes to plans, deviating from routine, or uncertainty in a given situation cause ISTJs a great deal of stress.
+When circumstances interrupt their usual way of doing things, ISTJs tend to feel overwhelmed and stressed.
+A sudden change of plan, being forced to deviate from a routine, and uncertainty in a given situation can all cause ISTJs a great deal of stress.

-- Remind yourself that it’s okay to do things differently from time to time.
+- Remind yourself that it’s OK to do things differently from time to time.
+It may be helpful to try a new technique.